Digital Nomad Tips: A Guide to Working While Traveling in 2026

 However, while traveling and exploring new countries does come with costs, you don’t need a high-paying job to live a location-independent lifestyle.

-Many remote workers plan their travels around daily expenses like rent, utilities, and food, which play a major role in choosing a destination.
+Many remote workers plan their travels around daily expenses, such as rent, utilities, and food, which significantly influence their destination choices.

 According to the 2025 InterNations Expat Insider Survey, the 10 most affordable countries are: